NabeehaMahmood/KLT-Feature-Tracker-GPU-Acceleration/README.md

 - **CLO2**: Application profiling and hotspot identification
 - **CLO3**: Data-parallel solution development using CUDA
 - **CLO4**: Performance analysis and optimization on HPC systems

-## Contributing

-Each team member should:
-1. Make regular commits to document individual contributions
-2. Keep the GitHub repository private
-3. Clearly document which parts were individual contributions
-4. Follow the established directory structure

 ## References